Gervonta Davis: Davis vs. Walsh

 On May 7, 2017, it was announced Davis would travel to London, England for his first title defense.
 The news came from Frank Warren, promoter of challenger Liam Walsh (21–0, 14 KO), who was also ranked number 1 by the IBF.
 The fight was scheduled to take place on May 20, 2017, and billed as 'Show me the Money'.
-At the official weigh in on May 19, Davis made weight on his third attempt.
+At the official weigh in on May 19, Davis showed up overweight and was given 2 hours to make weight.
 His first attempt, although he was naked, he weighed two ounces over.
-He was then given two hours to attempt to lose the extra weight, although he came back earlier thinking he had lost it.
+He was then given two hours to attempt to lose the extra weight, although he came back earlier thinking he had lost it but was still over the limit.
 He eventually met the limit of 130 pounds on his third attempt.
 Davis stopped Walsh in the third-round to retain his IBF title.
 After two cagey rounds, which were controlled by Davis, he came out with power punches at the start of the third.
 Walsh's legs looked to give way and Davis pounced with accurate hooks to the head, eventually dropping Walsh.
-Walsh beat the count on unsteady legs.
-The fight resumed and Davis went on the attack again, connecting with every shot he threw, forcing referee Michael Alexander to stop the fight.
+Walsh beat the count.
+The fight resumed and Davis went on the attack again, connecting with every shot he threw, then referee Michael Alexander decided stop the fight, even though Walsh wanted to continue.
 The time of stoppage was 2 minutes and 11 seconds of round three.
 Many at ringside believed the stoppage was premature, including Walsh, "That was a bad stoppage.
 He's very fast and very active but it was too quick.
 He won fair and square but in England sometimes they stop the fight too early."
-Davis believed he would have caught Walsh eventually.
 The fight was shown live on Showtime in the U.S. averaging 228,000 viewers and peaking at 253,000 viewers.